-The Coach should also attend the Family Team Conferences and build a rapport with any other adults in the young person's life - including his/her therapist, or health care coordinator.
+The Coach should also attend the Family Team Conferences, which take place at least twice per year, and build a rapport with any other adults in the young person's life - including his/her therapist, or health care coordinator.
 If there is regular communication between the Coach and the various adults in that young person's life, then these adults can work together as a team, surrounding the young person with a network of support.
 It can also help prevent crises from happening; if a Case Planer or other staff has important information related to that young person's safety, mental health, physical health, or well-being that they can share with the Coach, the Coach can use that information to help address the situation and provide social-emotional support to the young person.